What is Yoga Therapy?

 What type of education does a Yoga Therapist have?

 Yoga Therapists are highly trained and certified by the International Association of Yoga Therapists (IAYT).
 They have committed to over 1000 hours of training and programs usually take 3-4 years to complete.
 Ashley McKeachie graduated from Loyola Marymount University’s Yoga Therapy program in 2014, and received her Masters in Yoga Studies from the same university in 2017.
-She continues to study with her mentor on a weekly basis, Amy Wheeler, who is the current president of the IAYT.
+She continues to study in the Krishnamacharya Yoga Mandiram tradition, and with her mentor Amy Wheeler, who is the past president of the IAYT.

 What can I expect to receive in a session?